monika-soam/Pokemon-world/README.md

-# Kanban-Board
-# Leaderboard
+# Pokémon World

 The website allow Pokemon lovers to look for the Pokemon cards by name, see all cards in series, add new decks and store cards in them.
-User can see and do like and comment on the card.
+User can see and do like and comments on the card.
 ## Built With

 - HTML & CSS